Healthcare16 min read

 Official Sources Used

-• AACN certification exam statistics/pass-rate reporting
+• AACN certification exam statistics and cut-score reporting

 • U.S. Bureau of Labor Statistics Registered Nurse data